2013 Mudsummer Classic: Race

-In victory lane, race winner Austin Dillon (pictured in 2013) stated, "This is real racing right here, this is all I've got to say."
+In Victory Lane, race winner Austin Dillon (pictured in 2013) stated, "This is real racing right here, this is all I've got to say."

 The race started at 9:35 P.M.
 EST and televised live on Speed, while being broadcast on radio by Motor Racing Network.
 Krista Voda hosted Speed's prerace show, while Rick Allen, Phil Parsons and Michael Waltrip called the race from the booth; the network's pit reporters for the event were Ray Dunlap, Hermie Sadler and Bob Dillner.
 1.4 million people viewed the race on television, the tenth-most viewed Truck race in series history, and the highest-watched event of the day; the race also had a Nielsen rating of 1.20.
 The weather for the race was mostly clear with a temperature of 68 °F. The St. Henry High School band performed the national anthem, while the parade lap featured a four-wide salute by the trucks to the fans.

-Due to the lack of a pit road, the race was split into three segments of 60, 50 and 40 laps so teams can make pit stops and adjustments between each segment, and there would be no positions gained nor lost during stops.
+Due to the lack of a pit road, the race was split into three segments of 60, 50 and 40 laps so teams could make pit stops and adjustments between each segment, and there would be no positions gained nor lost during stops.
 In segment 1, Timothy Peters took the lead from pole-sitter Ken Schrader on lap 15, and led for 23 laps until Kyle Larson took the lead on lap 39, who led for the remainder of the segment.
 In the final five laps of the segment, the first caution of the race flew for debris, and the beneficiary was Max Gresham, who was the first driver at least a lap down, which allowed him to regain a lap.
 In the second segment, Larson continued to lead for a total of 50 laps until Austin Dillon passed him on lap 89 after the former collided with Germán Quiroga.
 One lap later, another caution was flown for debris, and Gresham was again the beneficiary.
 On lap 116, Jared Landers' truck became loose in turn 2, collected Ty Dillon and made contact with Johnny Sauter.
 Quiroga was the beneficiary on the resulting caution.
 Larson and Austin Dillon dueled for the remainder of the race, with Dillon allowing Larson to pass on lap 122, but Dillon managed to get past Larson on the following lap.
-Two more cautions for debris (first on the front stretch, the second in turn 4) were eventually flown, and a green–white–checker finish was initiated due to debris in turn 4 on lap 149.
+Two more cautions for debris (first on the front stretch, the second in turn 4) were eventually flown, and a green–white–checkered finish was initiated due to debris in turn 4 on lap 149.
 Dillon retained the lead on the GWC to win, beating Larson by 1.197 seconds.
-Behind Dillon and Larson, Ryan Newman finished third, followed by Joey Coulter, Brendan Gaughan, Timothy Peters, Darrell Wallace Jr., Matt Crafton, Dave Blaney and Max Gresham.
+Behind Dillon and Larson, Ryan Newman finished third, followed by Joey Coulter, Brendan Gaughan, Timothy Peters, Bubba Wallace, Matt Crafton, Dave Blaney and Max Gresham.
 Sauter (accident) and Jeff Babcock (engine) failed to finish the race.